D3press3dd/D3press3dd/README.md

 ## 🙋‍♂️ About Me</br>

 <p align="justify">
 Hi, I am Anthony Rosman.
 Current front-end developer freelance from Venezuela.
 I spend my time on personal projects and learning more about Front-end and how to improve my skills.
 I am passionate about building accessible, user-friendly websites and web applications.
-My skills include HTML, CSS, Javascript (ES6+), React, GIT, Github, Netlify.
+My skills include HTML, CSS, Javascript (ES6+),Typescript, React,Jest,React Testing Library, Vitest, formik, yup, GIT, Github, Netlify.
 However, I am constantly learning and am open to new technologies.
 If you think I would be a great fit for your team feel free to contact me so we can chat.</p>

 </br>